RedHatInsights/astro-virtual-assistant/README.md

 ### Setting up your environment

-Astro uses [pipenv](https://pypi.org/project/) to manage it's dependencies.
+Astro also uses [uv](https://pypi.org/project/uv/) to manage it's dependencies.
-Follow the [instructions on pipenv](https://pypi.org/project/pipenv/#installation) to install it.
+Follow the [instructions on uv](https://pypi.org/project/uv/#installation) to install it.

 After installing [pipenv](https://pypi.org/project/), you are now ready to install the project development dependencies by running: